7 Tips for First Time Homebuyers

 Getting pre-qualified is an informal process where you provide basic information about your financial picture, including your income, assets, credit score and debts, to a mortgage lender.
 Then they can give you a general estimate of how much mortgage you can afford.

-If you get pre-qualified with our Keys on Time program, you can assure the seller that you can close in 15 DAYS OR LESS.* This gives you a distinct advantage over any other offer made without a pre-approval.
+If you get pre-qualified with APM’s Keys on Time program, you can assure the seller that you can close in 28 days or less.* This gives you a distinct advantage over any other offer made without a pre-approval.

 When you’re obtaining pre-approval, you’ll fill out an actual mortgage loan application.
 The lender will verify the information you provide and check your credit.
 If approved, you’ll get a conditional commitment in writing for a specific loan amount.
 You’ll know the exact loan amount you qualify for, what your monthly payment will look like, and how much taxes and insurance will be.